8 Fun French Teaching Methods to Motivate Your Students

 A fun activity when teaching with movies is to have your students analyze the film’s poster.
 This will lead to vocabulary expansion and an improvement in analytical skills.
 Take, for example, the poster or photos for “La Vie en Rose” (its French title is “La Môme”), which may be found on the official website of the film.

-- Première classe has 134 videos clips, with multiple exercises for each—from basic language constructions for beginners (A1) to the B2 level.
+- Première classe has over a hundred videos clips, with multiple exercises for each—from basic language constructions from A1 to the B2 level.
 Students are meant to watch the video and do the corresponding exercises, while higher levels could also discuss the topic.

 - Astuces pour apprendre features comprehension exercises based on video clips.

 - “7 jours sur la planète” is a short 30-minute show with news stories from around the globe, with subtitles in French.
 Three of the reportages are chosen by the experts, and exercises are developed about each of the three.
 There are accompanying worksheets (A2, B1, B2 levels) for the teacher and the student, plus a transcription and a brief summary.